lidajav/VBA_Challenge/README.md

 This project automates an analysis on an Excel dataset stock market using VBA

 ### Purpose
-To help Steve look into green energy stocks including DQ for his parents to invest
+To help Steve look into green energy stocks performance including DQ stock for his parents to invest